- This event has passed.

 You can take this course for noncredit and earn 35 professional development hours, or you can take it for 3 graduate credits.

 Please visit the Requirements, Policies & Graduate Credit tab for the professional texts you are responsible for purchasing/having access to for this course.

 Looking for Guided Reading: Responsive Teaching in Grades K-2?
 Click here.

-Linda Murphy, Assistant Director, Literacy Programs
+Linda Murphy, Associate Director, Literacy Programs

 Linda has worked in school districts in New York in a variety of roles and settings.
 Prior to her joining the center at Lesley University, Linda held positions as a principal of an intermediate school, a Director of English Language Arts, Social Studies and Reading, a district trainer for Literacy Collaborative Intermediate, a Reading Recovery Teacher Leader and a classroom teacher.
 Linda holds licenses in Elementary Education and School District Administration.

 In-person training is currently available to a limited number of participants and you may choose that option.
 Should any of the conditions change and it is determined the training can be offered online only, you will be notified as soon as possible.